History of Austria: Leopold the Virtuous and union with Styria (1177–1194)

 In 1186 the Georgenberg Pact bequeathed Austria's southern neighbour, the Duchy of Styria to Austria upon the death of the childless Duke of Styria, Ottokar IV, which occurred in 1192.
 Styria had been carved out of the northern marches of Carinthia, and only raised to the status of Duchy in 1180.
 However the territory of the Duchy of Styria extended far beyond the current state of Styria, including parts of present-day Slovenia (Lower Styria), and also parts of Upper Austria (the Traungau, the area around Wels and Steyr) and Lower Austria (the county of Pitten, today's districts of Wiener Neustadt and Neunkirchen).

-The second Duke of Austria, Henry II's son Leopold V the Virtuous (Luitpold der Tugendhafte) (1177–1194) became Duke of these combined territories.
+The second Duke of Austria, Henry II's son Leopold V the Virtuous (1177–1194) became Duke of these combined territories.
 Leopold is perhaps best known for his imprisonment of the British king, Richard I following the Third Crusade (1189–1192), in 1192 at Dürnstein.
 The ransom money he received helped finance many of his projects.

-At that time, the Babenberg Dukes came to be one of the most influential ruling families in the region, peaking in the reign of Henry's grandson Leopold VI the Glorious (Luitpold der Glorreiche) (1198–1230), the fourth Duke. under whom the culture of the High Middle Ages flourished, including the introduction of Gothic art.
+At that time, the Babenberg Dukes came to be one of the most influential ruling families in the region, peaking in the reign of Henry's grandson Leopold VI the Glorious (1198–1230), the fourth Duke. under whom the culture of the High Middle Ages flourished, including the introduction of Gothic art.

 Frederick the Quarrelsome: Division of the land and end of a dynasty (1230–1246)

-On Leopold's death, he was succeeded by his son Frederick II the Quarrelsome (Friedrich der Streitbare) (1230–1246).
+On Leopold's death, he was succeeded by his son Frederick II the Quarrelsome (1230–1246).
 In 1238 he divided the land into two areas divided by the River Enns.
-That part above the Enns became Ob(erhalb) der Enns (Above the Enns) or 'Upper Austria' (Oberösterreich), although other names such as supra anasum (from an old Latin name for the river), and Austria superior were also in use.
-Those lands below the Enns or unter der Enns became known as Lower Austria (Niederösterreich).
+That part above the Enns became Ob(erhalb) der Enns (Above the Enns) or 'Upper Austria', although other names such as supra anasum (from an old Latin name for the river), and Austria superior were also in use.
+Those lands below the Enns or unter der Enns became known as Lower Austria.
 The Traungau and Steyr were made part of Upper Austria rather than Styria.
 Another of Frederick's achievements was a Patent of Protection for Jews in 1244.

 However Frederick was killed in the Battle of the Leitha River against the Hungarians, and had no surviving children.
 Thus the Babenburg dynasty became extinct in 1246.